Melanistic Masks (Em)

 Watermarking

-In some dogs with a sable coat, white spotting and an extended melanistic mask we can observe distinct eumelanin borders along the fringe of the sable patches.
+In some dogs with a sable pattern, white spotting, and an extended melanistic mask, we can observe distinct eumelanin borders pooling along the fringe of the sable patches.
 This effect is called Etching or Watermarking.
 But the reason behind this curious pattern is unknown.

 Melanistic Mask Black Mask Sable Piebald Etching Watermarking